Hacker Perspective: Computed Limit of Human Population

 - The typical American requires 8.0 global hectares per person.

-- for everyone on the planet to have the same quality of living as an American, total population size must be reduced
+- for everyone on the planet to have the same quality of living as an American, total population size must be reduced below one billion.

 - Proceeding forward humanity must do one or more of the following right now: